 Dan’s many talents were demonstrated during his first rotation in the Flamingo Café (Food Services).
 He helped clean the dining room daily and restocked cups/utensils/condiments/chips, and some food prep which included making popcorn, cotton candy, warm pretzels, pudding cups, and grilled cheese.

 Crystal was a young teen mother when she began working at Goodwill.
 Faced with the challenges of a baby to care for, her job attendance began to suffer.
 After talking with the Goodwill management team, Crystal focused on how to improve her situation and entered Goodwill's Career Path program.
+Now Crystal enjoys a healthy work-life balance and providing for her son.
+When you shop and donate to Goodwill the revenue from the sale of donated goods helps people like Crystal overcome barriers and gain independence.

 For Ron, working at Goodwill is the best job he's ever had.
 He's seen first-hand how Goodwill saves lives.
 As a Director of Goodwill's Supply Chain, Ron oversees an operation of 75 people, and each person has a story to share.
 For some it's about transformation, for others it means overcoming hardships as well as gaining dignity and independence.